-2.3.1.
+2.3.2.
 Lottery choice task

-Our main reference point measure is structurally estimated from incentivized lottery choices.
 The lottery choice task consisted of 107 trials which were presented in a random order (see Table A.2 in the Appendix).
-The payoffs, probabilities and number of trials in this task were designed to structurally estimate the model outlined in subsection 2.5.1.
 In each trial participants were presented with a choice between a positive safe payoff and a risky lottery which offers a positive dollar amount or \$0.
 The position of the two options - whether a lottery or a sure amount was seen on the left or right of the screen, was randomly determined on each trial.
 Participants were required to submit their choice for each trial within a 10 second time limit.
 If a participant failed to submit their choice within the time limit or submitted an empty response, that trial would automatically be assigned a payoff of \$0.
 Therefore, it was in the best interest of the participant to submit a choice within the time limit.
 We enforced a time limit to ensure that participants did not take extended breaks between questions and to limit external interferences which may impact their preferences.
 Participants were not permitted to move backwards through the survey or change their response after submission.
 Participants were provided five practice trials to familiarize themselves with the 10 second time limit.